All Penn students welcome at hub where ideas will lead to outcomes

 “At Venture Lab, entrepreneurial students can take chances, they can explore, they can experiment with how to build teams,” says Professor Karl Ulrich, Wharton’s Vice Dean of Entrepreneurship and Innovation and the CIBC Professor of Entrepreneurship and e-Commerce.
 “This is a remarkable time at Penn because there is a groundswell of interest in innovation among faculty, students, and alumni.
 We are in a perfect position with Venture Lab to take advantage of this enthusiasm.”

 In its future home at 40th and Sansom Streets in the new Entrepreneurship and Innovation Building, Venture Lab will be a place where students from across the University of Pennsylvania can turn good ideas into great outcomes.
 It will promote information sharing and program collaboration among entrepreneurship and initiatives currently spread across the campus.
-Venture Lab will act as a home for mentoring opportunities and idea incubation, amplifying an innovation ecosystem of co-disciplinary and co-curricular resources in a highly synergistic setting.
-The facility will house meeting rooms, co-working areas, and a Maker Space to help all members of the Penn community take their creative ideas from concept to prototype.
+Venture Lab will operate from a brand new building that will house meeting rooms, co-working areas, and a Maker Space to help all members of the Penn community take their creative ideas from concept to prototype.